ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 depicted log tree.
 Observe that only the nodes on the path from the new root to the new leaf change."}

-While leaves contain arbitrary data, the value of a parent node is always the hash of the combined values of its left and right children.
+While leaves can have arbitrary data as their value, the value of a parent node is always the hash of the combined values of its left and right children.

-Log trees are powerful in that they can provide both *inclusion proofs*, which demonstrate that a leaf is included in a log, and *consistency proofs*, which demonstrate that a new version of a log is an extension of a past version of the log.
+Log trees are powerful in that they can provide both *inclusion proofs*, which demonstrate that a leaf is included in a log, and *consistency proofs*, which demonstrate that a new version of a log is an extension of a previous version.

+Inclusion and consistency proofs in KT differ from similar protocols in that proofs only ever contain the values of nodes that are the head of a balanced subtree.
+Whenever the value of the head of a non-balanced subtree is needed by a verifier, the prover breaks down the non-balanced subtree into the smallest-possible number of balanced subtrees and provides the value of the head of each.
+This allows verifiers to cache a larger number of intermediate values than would otherwise be possible, reducing the size of subsequent responses.

-An inclusion proof is given by providing the copath values of a leaf.
-The proof is verified by hashing together the leaf with the copath values and checking that the result equals the root hash value of the log.
-Consistency proofs are a more general version of the same idea.
-With a consistency proof, the prover provides the minimum set of intermediate node values from the current tree that allows the verifier to compute both the old root value and the current root value.
+As a result, an inclusion proof for a leaf is given by providing the copath values of the leaf with any non-balanced subtrees broken down as mentioned.
+The proof is verified by hashing the leaf value together with the copath values, re-computing the head values of non-balanced subtrees where needed, and checking that the result equals the root value of the log.

-However, the protocol described in this document generally doesn't provide pure inclusion or consistency proofs to verifiers.
-Instead, it relies on the more general idea of providing the smallest number of intermediate node values that are necessary to allow a verifier to compute the tree's root hash from intermediate and leaf values that they already have.
-The verifier may already have intermediate and leaf values because they were provided by the Transparency Log as part of its response to the current query, or because they were retained from responses to previous queries.
-This pattern of providing proofs ensures that there is minimal on-the-wire redundancy.
+When requesting a consistency proof, verifiers are expected to have retained the head values of the largest-possible balanced subtrees (these will later be defined as the "full subtrees") of the previous version of the log.
+A consistency proof then consists of the minimum set of node values that are necessary to compute the root value of the new version of the log from the values that the verifier retained.

 ~~~ aasvg
                              X